Paul Demetrius von Kotzebue

 reputation as a capable and orderly commander.
 However, Kotzebue was criticised by Russian historians for being highly Germanophile and had an certain level of condescension toward the Russians since he was German.

 In additions to his achievements, he was elevated to count in 1874.
 He was Governor-General of Novorossiysk-Bessarabia and commander of the Odessa Military District from 1862 to 1874, and also Governor-General of Warsaw and commander of the Warsaw Military District from 1874 to 1880.

-That Germans like Kotzebue should hold the highest position in Russian Poland was not strange:

-"Germans in Russia were noted for traditional German orderliness, discipline, frugality, and calculation.
-Germans in high government positions were noted for their efficiency and incorruptibility – both characteristics in sharp contrast with Russian officials."
+During that period, Austrian observers perceived a buildup of fortresses in Russian Poland, and cavalry maneuvers near the border with Prussia prompted a verbal response from Prussian authorities.
+In August 1879, the czar arrived in Warsaw to witness military maneuvers himself.